 The dilemma between state security and human security in horn of Africa, mainly caused by "ethnicity or political insecurity."
 The "ethnicity or political insecurity" addresses questions regarding such as how securitization of ethnicity affects political insecurity.
 Many theorists such as Cilliers, (2004, p.18); Getachew, (2008, p.
 6), explain that securitization and de-securitization of issues by the state are fundamentally determined by where the interests of the state's governing elites lie.
-Together with this I examine that the matter of security & securitization are under normal circumstances issues of extreme subjective, political judgments.
-For instance, in Ethiopia ethnicity is a security issues; pre-1991 ethnicity is non-politicized however after 1991 it can politicized and currently it is a nation security issues.
-This is process an issue may be non-politicized and going to politicize and gong to securitize.
-Seeing that Copenhagen School theory view human society conceived in primordial identity, mainly by securitization of identity threats and an issues is securitized when a security actor articulate an already politicized issues as an existential threat to referent object.
+Together with this I examine that the matter of security & securitization is under normal circumstances issues of extremely subjective, political judgments.
+For instance, in Ethiopia ethnicity is a security issues; pre-1991 ethnicity is non-politicized however after 1991 it can politicize and currently it is a nation security issue.
+This is processing an issue may be non-politicized and going to politicize and gong to securitize.
+Seeing that Copenhagen School theory view human society conceived in primordial identity, mainly by securitization of identity threats and an issue is securitized when a security actor articulates an already politicized issues as an existential threat to referent object.